aws-samples/aws-serverless-workshops/WebApplication/1_StaticWebHosting/README.md

 Each of the following sections provides an implementation overview and detailed, step-by-step instructions.
 The overview should provide enough context for you to complete the implementation if you're already familiar with the AWS Management Console or you want to explore the services yourself without following a walkthrough.

-If you're using the latest version of the Chrome, Firefox, or Safari web browsers the step-by-step instructions won't be visible until you expand the section.

 ### Region Selection

-This workshop can be deployed in any AWS region that supports the following services:
+This workshop step can be deployed in any AWS region that supports the following services:

 - AWS Amplify Console
 - AWS CodeCommit

-You can refer to the [region table](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/) in the AWS documentation to see which regions have the supported services.
-Among the supported regions you can choose are N. Virginia, Ohio, Oregon, Ireland, London, Frankfurt, Tokyo, Seol, Mumbai, and Sydney.
+You can refer to the [AWS region table][region-services] in the AWS documentation to see which regions have the supported services.
+Among the supported regions you can choose are:
+* North America: N. Virginia, Ohio, Oregon
+* Europe: Ireland, London, Frankfurt
+* Asia Pacific: Tokyo, Seoul, Singapore, Sydney, Mumbai

 Once you've chosen a region, you should deploy all of the resources for this workshop there.
 Make sure you select your region from the dropdown in the upper right corner of the AWS Console before getting started.